HallemLab/Strongyloides_RNAseq_Browser/UI/README/README_Preprocess_Sr.md

 ### Kallisto Alignment and Gene Annotation

-Kallisto was used to perform ultra-fast read mapping of raw reads to the *S. ratti* reference transcriptome (PRJEB125.WBPS14.mRNA\_transcripts, downloaded from [WormBase ParaSite](https://parasite.wormbase.org/Strongyloides_ratti_prjeb125/Info/Index) on 17 August 2020).
+Kallisto was used to perform ultra-fast read mapping of raw reads to the *S. ratti* reference transcriptome (PRJEB125.WBPS16.mRNA\_transcripts, downloaded from [WormBase ParaSite](https://parasite.wormbase.org/Strongyloides_ratti_prjeb125/Info/Index) on 06 Nov 2021).
 Kallisto alignments are imported into the R environment using `Tximport`.
 Counts are generated from abundance files using the `lengthScaledTPM` option.